Men Above the Law

-Men Above the Law (Самоуправцы) is a tragedy in five acts by Alexey Pisemsky first published in the No.2, February 1867 issue of Vsemirny Trud magazine.
+Men Above the Law (Самоуправцы) is a tragedy in five acts by Aleksey Pisemsky first published in the No.2, February 1867 issue of Vsemirny Trud magazine.

 History

 The play was written during the summer and autumn of 1865 and completed on 31 October.
 Its plotline was based upon the real story of a sadist landowner N.F.
 Katenin who in the mid-1790s in the basements of his Zanino estate in Kostroma Governorate habitually tortured peasants.

-In November Pisemsky started the procedures necessary for the play to be produced on stage, giving it the provisional title The Yekayerinisk Eagles (Екатерининские орлы).
+In November, Pisemsky started the procedures necessary for the play to be produced on stage, giving it the provisional title The Yekayerinisk Eagles (Екатерининские орлы).
 The censorship committee's permission was received in the early 1866, but only after the author agreed to remove several scenes which were deemed exceedingly violent.

-In late 1865 Pisemsky nominated the play for that year's Uvarov Prize.
+In late 1865, Pisemsky nominated the play for that year's Uvarov Prize.
 Among the playwrights taking part in the competition were Alexander Ostrovsky (with Voyevoda or the Volga Dream) and Alexey K. Tolstoy (The Death of Ivan the Terrible).
 In the end it was decided that the Prize that year should not be awarded at all.

 The academician Alexander Nikitenko who reviewed the play for the Uvarov Prize committee left a negative response.
 "The play is depressing, and leaves one with a heavy heart... burdened with outrages, which the author never even tries to alleviate with an attempt to provide reason or rational understanding of [all these horrors]," he wrote.